Objectives

 ## [1] 1.257025

 Aha!
 We did it.
-As you can see, many things that you might be tempted to hard code are already functions or commands in R (those words are essentially interchangeable in R).
-We’ll see that this is true for many descriptive statistics in the next section.
+As you can see, many things that you might be tempted to hard code are already functions / commands in R. We’ll see that this is true for many descriptive statistics in the next section.
 But first we need to start working with real data, and importing it into R.

 Importing Data

-The types of files that are likely to contain data you already have are .sav files (SPSS) and either .csv or .xlsx files.
+The two types of files that are likely to contain data you already have are .sav files (SPSS) and either .csv or .xlsx files.
 I’m grouping the latter 2 together although they’re actually quite different.
 To make things easier, I’m going to show you how to import .csv files only and also SPSS files.
-SAS files and Stata files can also be imported into R, which is good if you’re working with government survey data.

 The best way to make sure the data file you’re importing is accessible is to make a folder on your computer, store the file in that folder, and then change the working directory to that folder